-A California man received a talc powder mesothelioma verdict of $18.06 million last month.
+A California man received a talc powder mesothelioma verdict of $18.06 million on Oct.
+27, 2016.
 A jury in Los Angeles gave the award to the former aide of ex-Los Angeles Mayor Tom Bradley.
 After being exposed for decades to asbestos in talcum powder, the man was diagnosed with aggressive cancer last year.
-The latency period for mesothelioma can be 30-40 years.

 Following a six-week trial, a jury of 12 people delivered the verdict against talc supplier Whittaker Clark & Daniels on Oct.
 19, 2016.
 The jury found the company 30 percent at fault for the man’s mesothelioma cancer.